Product details

 Software

-The Equi‐Pro application integrates the motion processing software. which computes the relevant parameters and analyzes the horse’s gait.
-It quantifies the asymmetries and presents the results as complementary to the veterinary’s evaluation.
+The Equi‐Pro application integrates the motion processing software that computes the relevant parameters for equine gait analysis.
+It also quantifies the asymmetries and presents the results as complementary to the veterinary’s evaluation.
 The level of detail varies from the high‐level measurement overview to the in‐depth stride-by-stride information.
 Multiple measurements can be compared to evaluate the horse’s evolution in time and to quantify the effect of veterinary interventions (flexion tests and diagnostic analgesia).
+Watch this demo video showing the various options for inspecting the measurement results available in the Equi-Pro application.